picsolab/Money_and_Politics/README.md

 ## Publication
 If you make use of these data sets and code, please cite:

-Lin, Y.-R., Lazer, D., Kennedy, R. (2015).
-"The Geography of Money and Politics: Population Density, Social Networks and Political Contributions," SSRN-id2632149
+\Lin, Y.-R., Kennedy, R., Lazer, D. (forthcoming).
+The Geography of Money and Politics in the U.S.: Population Density, Social Networking and Political Contributions.
+Research & Politics